 Nevertheless, I don’t have a problem with this borrow-rename-adopt nature of the field of management.
 The thing that concerns me is the excessive nature of rewards associated with these jobs vis-a-vis their social utility.
 As I see it, all these jobs are squarely aimed at making profits for a few at the expense of many.
 Unlike scientific jobs, where almost always you will find an element of benefits to the society-at-large, management is (or has become) all about moving money from the bottom of the social pyramid to the top.
 It is as if the society is rewarding people to be more selfish and work for their own benefits.

-Take marketing as an example – which is defined, quite humbly I must say, as the process of communicating the value of a product to consumers.
+Take marketing as an example – which is defined, rather humbly I must say, as the process of communicating the value of a product to consumers.
 But do you really require an army of specialists to do just that?
-I guess not.
+I don’t think so.
 But you definitely need smart creative minds to fool people.
 To create lavish advertisement campaigns aimed at manipulating consumers, and to trick them into buying things they don’t really need.
 You need professionals to exaggerate the qualities of a product or sometimes sell products without even talking about them (at this point picture the Pepsi and Coke advertisement blitzkrieg).
 Marketing management as it stands today is all about selling perceptions, albeit false ones.

 The reward system, mainly salary and compensation, in the field of management has ensured that some of the brightest products of our education system consciously opt for these careers.
 I see this as a huge job-skills mismatch.
 Why are the best from the talent pool required for these management jobs?
 In my humble opinion, and I may be wrong here, the skill threshold for someone to be a good scientist is much higher than to be a good manager.

-I believe, and sincerely hope, that the priorities in primary and school education are still the same.
+I believe and sincerely hope, that the priorities in primary and school education are still the same.
 But the scene in higher education has changed dramatically.
-Possibly because graduation colleges are the direct, and only, link between the education-system and the market.
+Possibly because graduation colleges are the single direct link between the education system and the market.
 Apropos required skills, higher education institutes should be the first to adapt to the market demands, and so they have changed accordingly.
 The most talented students in even the top technology institutes of India are opting for management careers.
-However, they are not the ones to blame, instead the fault lies with the skewed reward structure.
+However, they are not the ones to blame, instead, the fault lies with the skewed reward structure.

-However, at the end of the day, this distorted salary structure boils down to supply and demand in the market.
-At least in India, organizations with their meagre research budgets have stopped generating enough quality jobs in science.
+At the end of the day, the distorted salary structure boils down to the supply and demand in the market.
+At least in India, organizations with their meager research budgets have stopped generating enough quality jobs in science.
 The existing jobs are more of routine than innovation.
 This along with a high flux of science graduates has ensured that salaries for scientific jobs remain at relatively low levels.
 On the other hand, India with its large population is a vast market waiting to be captured by large multinationals and few rapidly growing start-ups.
 In a market, with an ever-increasing middle class, identified by its eternal thirst to buy more things, you don’t need innovators.
-All you need are the middle men.
+All you need are the middlemen.
 And so they rule.